Two generations Close up shot of grandmother opened her palm to a small granddaughters hand

 At The Law Office of Townsend, Tomaio & Newmark, our family law attorneys have extensive experience helping clients across Chester, Chatham, Mendham, Mt.
 Olive, and the greater Morris County area to successfully resolve all child support issues, including child support extension and modification based on a child’s emancipation.

 By practicing exclusively family and divorce law, our attorneys can focus on the issues that impact you, your family, and your children the most.
-We pride ourselves on providing experienced, compassionate, and highly-knowledgeable legal counsel for all of our clients, and we are ready to do exactly the same for you in your child emancipation and child support issue.
+We pride ourselves on providing experienced, compassionate, and highly knowledgeable legal counsel for all of our clients, and we are ready to do exactly the same for you in your child emancipation and child support issues.

 To speak with one of our child support attorneys today in a free and confidential consultation to discuss your options and plan of action for your child support extension issue, please contact us online.